aws-samples/aws-serverless-workshops/MultiRegion/1_API/README.md

 Once everything is set correctly, click **Save** near the top center of the screen.

+**IMPORTANT NOTE** When editing the Lambda code using the console, it is VERY important that your file name match the 'Handler Name' in the table below.
+You must rename the file from the defaut of index.js or your function will not work!

 We still need to create two more lambda functions.
 All of them use `Node.js 6.10` as the runtime.
 Repeat the same steps you used above.
 The table below provides the information needed for all three functions.
 Note that you have already done the first one.